Chapter 6: Zannor

 "Who is he?"

 "He said not to say his name, but he was there for us when we needed him, unlike some people."

 "I was taken.
 Does that mean nothing to you?
 I wanted to get back to you, but it was out of my control.
 Me being missing wasn't my fault.
 What do you want from me, Faye?
-I'm sorry I wasn't there for you and that you think everything bad that happened is my fault.
-I don't know what else to say to you to make everything better between us."
+I'm sorry I wasn't there for you.
+I don't know what else to say to make everything better between us."

-Zannor rested his head on his hand with eyes closed.
-It was like trying to communicate with a conceited fool.
-There was no point.
-Nothing he could say would change her.
-"Forget it.
-Sorry."
+Zannor rested his head on his hand with his eyes closed.
+He couldn't communicate with her.
+Not without completely losing it.

-Sin leaned over to his human friend and whispered, "I sense a demon."
+Sin leaned over to the Guardian and whispered, "I sense a demon."

 "Are you serious?"
 Zannor whispered back.
 "How'd it get in?
 I sense nothing."

 "What are you two talking about?"
 Faye asked skeptically.